Terms and Conditions

 4. What is our basis for holding data on you?

 The various lawful bases for processing data are set out in Article 6 of the GDPR.
 We have reviewed the purposes of our processing activities and selected the most appropriate lawful basis with regard to Parish Pump Ltd. We hold your data under the lawful basis of contract.
-This is because subscribers to Parish Pump join by taking out and paying for a year’s subscription to Parish Pump Ltd. A paid subscription is a contract between subscribers and Parish Pump Ltd.
+This is because subscribers to Parish Pump join by taking out and paying for an annual subscription to Parish Pump Ltd. A paid subscription is a contract between subscribers and Parish Pump Ltd.

 5. What is it used for?

 We keep information that is necessary in order for us to:

 - confirm whether a subscriber has paid for their subscription,

 - maintain an accurate record of all our subscribers,

 - provide our subscribers with access to our website,